 Pull your shoulders down and back.
-This pulls up your head automatically, but to keep it up takes conscious effort.
+This pulls up your head automatically, but keeping it up takes conscious effort.

-This straight posture comes naturally to some, but others would need to practice this by balancing a book on top of your head and walking around.
+This straight posture comes naturally to some, but others would need to practice this by balancing a book on top of their head and walking around.
 Yoga also helps.

 Keep your eyes straight ahead and relax your jaw.
 You want to look aloof but not tense.

-Your arms should swing naturally, toes point forward, and hips sway confidently.
+Your arms should swing naturally, your toes should point forward, and your hips should sway confidently.
 Don’t exaggerate your movements.